VVEIRD/StreamDeckCore/README.md

 ## Future functionality
 1. Animation on pressed key
-2. Custom animations for specific key,s at a decent framrate (60/30/15 fps) if possible.
+2. Custom animations for specific keys, at a decent framrate (60/30/15 fps) if possible.
 3. Supporting multiple ESDs

 ## Dependencies